Garnett Wilson

 (for associated publications, please click here)

-My Ph.D. thesis research (supervisor Dr. Malcolm Heywood) presents the Probabilistic Adaptive Mapping DGP (PAM DGP) algorithm, a new developmental implementation that provides research contributions in the areas of GPMs and coevolution.
+My Ph.D. thesis research (supervisor Dr. Malcolm Heywood) presents the Probabilistic Adaptive Mapping DGP (PAM DGP) algorithm, a new version of linear genetic programming (LGP) that uses coevolution.
 PAM DGP produces its solutions by evolving redundant mappings to emphasize appropriate members within relevant subsets of the problem’s original function set.
-I co-organized the Generative and Developmental Systems (GDS) Workshop at GECCO 2009.

-My research into Genetic Programming began during my Master's programme with Dr. Malcolm Heywood as supervisor.
+My research into Genetic Programming began during my Master's program with Dr. Malcolm Heywood as supervisor.
 We examined linearly structured individuals (bit strings) and the use of page-based crossover to establish context within the individuals.
 Page-based crossover involved the trading of code segments of fixed sizes, and the establishing of code context meant that reusable sub-sections of code existed within an individual.
 Additional studies on LGP examined the effect of biasing mutation and crossover to operate on particular sections of the individuals` genomes in other benchmark problems.
 Dr. Wolfgang Banzhaf and I have also investigated the theoretical and performance differences between the graphical form of Linear Genetic Programming (LGP), Cartesian Genetic Programming (CGP), and another graph-based GP alternative.
+Research during my postdoctoral fellowship also included new algorithms to parallelize genetic programming using graphics processing units (GPUs).

 Planning Systems